sakaru/rpi-ipv6-gateway/Readme.md

 ### ip6tables ###

-Copy `filesystem/root/ipv6tables.rules.sh` to `/root/ipv6tables.rules.sh` (or wherever you like really.
+Copy `filesystem/root/ipv6tables.rules.sh` to `/root/ipv6tables.rules.sh` (or wherever you like really).
 Note the line `ip6tables -A FORWARD -i he-ipv6 -p tcp -d 2001:1111:9999:3333::/64 --dport 22 -j ACCEPT`, change the IP to be your `Routed /64`, or comment out the line if you don't want to forward inbound SSH.
 Also the lines immediately following allow SSH to the rpi gateway.

 ```bash
 cd